2985578957/flex_extract/Documentation/html/_sources/Documentation/output.rst.txt

         35 of 35 messages in CE00010800

-Output files for pure forecast
+Output files for long forecast
 ------------------------------

 ``Flex_extract`` is able to retrieve forecasts with a lead time of more than 23 hours.
-In order to avoid collisions of time steps names, a new scheme for filenames in pure forecast mode is introduced:
+In order to avoid collisions of time steps names, a new scheme for filenames in long forecast mode is introduced:

 .. code-block:: bash